Tropical cyclones in 1998: Eastern and Central Pacific Ocean

 An average Pacific hurricane season features 15 tropical storms, 9 hurricanes, and 4 major hurricanes, and features an Accumulated Cyclone Energy (ACE) count of 132.

 The season produced 13 named storms, slightly below the average of 15 named storms per season.
 However, the season total of nine hurricanes was one above the average, and the total of six major hurricanes surpassed the average of three.
 Activity during the season was hindered by the northward movement of the Intertropical Convergence Zone (ITCZ).
 The ITCZ, which is normally situated south of the Gulf of Tehuantepec, shifted northward into Central and Southern Mexico, making the cyclone closer to cooler sea surface temperatures, hence limiting the number of storms that formed during the season.
-Although a semi-permanent anticyclone persisted through the summer of 1998, causing most of the storms to remain at sea, some storm did threaten the Baja California Peninsula due to a weakness in the anticyclone.
+Although a semi-permanent anticyclone persisted through the summer of 1998, causing most of the storms to remain at sea, some storm did threaten the Baja California Peninsula due to the weakness in the anticyclone.
 Except for Hurricane Kay, all of the storms of the season originated from tropical waves.